-Water and environmental research are inherently multi-disciplinary, as they include areas of engineering, biology, microbiology, chemistry, geology, physics, economics, law, anthropology, etc. In order to undertake research of this nature, the Institute draws from the varied expertise of its research faculty members, other members of the UOG faculty, research affiliates from other universities, and local professionals.
+Water resources research is inherently multidisciplinary and includes all the water and environmental related areas of engineering as well as other areas such as biology, chemistry, economics, law, geology, anthropology, climatology, and meteorology.
+In order to undertake research of this nature, the Institute draws from the varied expertise of its research faculty members, other University of Guam faculty, research affiliates from other universities, and local professionals.